go-needle/web/README.md

 }

-// You need to implement the web.Listener interface type hello struct{ web.POST } // In this way, you will not need to implement method methods
+// You need to implement the web.Listener interface type hello struct{ web.POST } // In this way, you will not need to implement the 'Method()'

 func (h *hello) Pattern() string { return "/hello1" }
 func (h *hello) Handle() web.HandlerFunc {